 He says “I baptize with water those who repent of their sins and turn to God.
 But someone is coming soon who is greater than I am—so much greater that I’m not worthy even to be his slave and carry his sandals.
 He will baptize you with the Holy Spirit and with fire.
 He is ready to separate the chaff from the wheat with his winnowing fork.
 Then he will clean up the threshing area, gathering the wheat into his barn but burning the chaff with never-ending fire.”

-Jesus and Paul both say that the branches that don’t bear fruit will be torn off.
+As we can see, Jesus and Paul both say that the branches that don’t bear fruit will be torn off.
 When applying this Parable of the Sower from earlier, one could infer that for those who produce 30%, the Holy Spirit offers to cut away the other 70% of branches that don’t produce fruit.
-Likewise for those that produce 60%, 40% of branches are to be cut away.
+Likewise, for those that produce 60%, the other 40% of branches are to be cut away.
 The goal is 100% production for each disciple of Jesus.
-The Spirit is given to believers to cut away the non-productive branches and fertilize and nourish the ground (our hearts) like the gardener with the barren fig tree in the Luke 13:6-9 parable.
-If we allow the Holy Spirit to do this then we will produce more 100% fruit. remember the Holy Spirit is God’s spirit and God is the gardener who cuts branches according to John 15:1.
+The Spirit is given to believers to cut away the non-productive branches and fertilize/nourish the ground (our hearts) like the gardener in the Parable of the Barren Fig Tree (Luke 13:6-9).
+If we allow the Holy Spirit to do this, then we will have 100% production.
+Remember the Holy Spirit is God’s spirit and God is the gardener who cuts branches according to John 15:1.

 Even in Deuteronomy, the Israelites were given specific instructions concerning the trees when they conquered Canaan.
 Deut 20:19 “When you are attacking a town and the war drags on, you must not cut down the trees with your axes.
 You may eat the fruit, but do not cut down the trees.
 Are the trees your enemies, that you should attack them?
 20 You may only cut down trees that you know are not valuable for food.
 Use them to make the equipment you need to attack the enemy town until it falls.

-This lines up with what Jesus says above in Matt 7:19 about non-fruit-producing trees being uprooted.
-Interesting note, the whole story of humanity in the bible starts with a decision to take fruit from a forbidden tree, the decision to rebel against God is what leads to the desire to produce bad fruit.
+This lines up with what Jesus says in Matt 7:19 about non-fruit-producing trees being uprooted.
+Interesting note, the whole story of humanity in the bible starts with a decision to take fruit from a forbidden tree, and that decision to rebel against God is what leads to the desire to produce bad fruit.
 The very first command to humanity was to “be fruitful and multiply…” (Gen 1:28).
 We must submit to God’s teaching, receive his spirit, and make sure to be fruitful and produce good fruit, otherwise, we shouldn’t expect to be a part of his eternal kingdom.
-The message is loud and clear, that we must bear fruit for God or else we will be disconnected/uprooted.
+The message is loud and clear, that we must bear the fruit God desires or else we will be disconnected/uprooted.
+The only way to produce the fruits God desires is to receive his spirit, which is only available to those that accept Christ (Rom 8:5-17).
 This is vital to understand.